The Bound-State Beta Decay of the Neutron Revisited: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under the contracts I689-N16, I534-N20 PERC and I862-N20 and by the Russian Foundation for Basic Research under the contract No. 11-02-91000 -ANF$_-$a.
+We are grateful to Hartmut Abele for fruitful discussions.
+This work was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under the contracts I689-N16, I534-N20 PERC and I862-N20.